 Now that Spiny Water Fleas have invaded the Madison lakes, the most important thing we can do is to make sure that we do not spread them further.

 To prevent the spread of Spiny Water Flea, follow Wisconsin Department of Natural Resources regulations.
 Preventative action include draining all water from your boat and thoroughly washing it before taking your boat anywhere else.

 Because the water flea is so small, it is probably in the Madison lakes to stay.
 As research continues, strategies to suppress the population of water fleas could emerge.
 For now, our best bet is to continue to keep algae-feeding phosphorus out of the lakes!

 Read more about the dynamics between these two species and water quality in our lakes in this Center for Limnology post: “Tiny invasive species eats enough to devour an entire city.”

 So where does that leave us?

 Once an invasive species enters a lake, there’s not too much we can do.
 But we CAN control phosphorus pollution, which is the main culprit behind smelly algae blooms and closed beaches.

-Clean Lakes Alliance is working to cut phosphorus loading to our lakes in half.
+Clean Lakes Alliance is working to cut phosphorus loading to our lakes.
 Donate to become a Friend of Clean Lakes today.